Five Coronavirus Treatments In Development

 They work by supplementing a person's own immune system with antibodies targeted against a specific invader.
 In the case of COVID-19, that would be antibodies targeted against specific regions of the coronavirus.

 From the earliest days on the pandemic, researchers have focused on monoclonal antibodies as a potential treatment.

-There are dozens of groups working on making versions of monoclonal antibodies.
+"There are a variety of monoclonal antibodies in development that look very good," says John Mellors, chief of infectious diseases at the University of Pittsburgh Medical Center.

 The first to begin studies in humans is one developed by the Canadian biotech company AbCellera and the pharmaceutical company Eli Lilly.

 A second drug based on monoclonal antibodies begins trials in humans today.
 The drug is actually a cocktail of two monoclonal antibodies, made by the pharmaceutical company Regeneron.